szabodaniel995/Todo-BE---ExpressJS/README.md

 Instructions:

-  1 - Database setup:
+  1 - Database setup: <br />
-    Fire up PgAdmin (or your preferred localhost DB tool) // or use the credentials of a hosted database Create a database
+    Fire up PgAdmin (or your preferred localhost DB tool) // or use the credentials of a hosted database <br />
+      Create a database <br />
-      Create a .env file in the root directory of the backend with the following content PORT =
+      Create a .env file in the root directory of the backend with the following content <br />
+        PORT =
         SECRET =
         DB_USERNAME =